geneontology/project-management/README.md

-# project
+# project-metadata

-Tracking project metadata in the GO as issues.
+Using an issue tracker for controlling GO project metadata and project discussion.